-We represented a group of Uber drivers in the Employment Tribunal, and the Tribunal ruling determined that Uber drivers could be classed as workers.
+We represented a group of Uber drivers (“the claimants”) in the Employment Tribunal, and the Tribunal ruling determined that Uber drivers could be classed as workers.

 Uber appealed against the decision of the Employment Tribunal and subsequently against the decisions of the Employment Appeal Tribunal and the Court of Appeal.
-So far Uber's argument hasn't been accepted by any of the Tribunals.
-At all stages, the drivers have been successful in showing that they are workers.
+Uber's argument was not accepted at any stage.

 We are acting for Uber drivers on a ‘no win, no fee’ basis.
 This means that you do not pay anything unless you win.

 If the claim is successful, we will deduct 25% plus VAT from the Uber driver’s individual compensation.

 As an example, if a driver receives £10,000 in compensation, we will take 25% (£2,500) plus VAT (£500).